antoinepryy/TDA602-language-based-security/README.md

 ```

-The thread safe pocket adding implemented in `Pocket` class :
+Since the pocket file is also shared between processes, we also have to fix this part of the API.
+Here is the safe version implemented in `Pocket` class:

 ```java